Nakiragala Safe Water Project

 Recently, Adonai was also excited to deliver it's first set of twins in the medical centre!

 Adonai Applauses Northwestern GROW Team

 This past June, Adonai graciously welcomed yet another GlobeMed GROW team from Northwestern University.
 This year, their fundraising was able to provide for a much needed ultrasound machine and backup solar generator for the Medical Centre.
 For the 6 weeks of their stay, they were able to work on many media projects that will help Adonai increase it's online presence.
 In addition, lessons to teach basic computer skills to staff members were implemented to help the centre run more efficiently and with more ease.
 One large project was building a student database to computerize all the Adonai records.
 We truly thank them for the work they have done and we are eager to welcome them again next summer!

 US Friends of Adonai Launches Campaign for Clean Water Infrastructure

 The challenge now is raising $50,000 to cover the costs of the new system!
-As Bruce Karmazin, US Friends President noted, "This is more than we've ever raised before but it's also critical to the health and safety of the children and staff.
+As Bruce Karmazin, US Friends of Adonai President, noted, "This is more than we've ever raised before, but it's also critical to the health and safety of the children and staff.
 Hopefully, Pastor Luswata's visit to the US will help us impress on our friends the importance of the project!"
 It's fast and secure to contribute here.

 Adonai Junior School Now Ranked Top in the Area

 National exam results for P7 (the final year of Primary school) show outstanding performance of Adonai Junior School.
-Out of 13 children taking the exam, seven achieved 1st Class and six achieved 2nd Class.
+Out of the 13 children who took the exam, seven achieved 1st Class and six achieved 2nd Class.
 This places Adonai among the top performing schools in the area.
 The results determine eligibility for the selective secondary education system.
-(Children leave after P6 if they do not intend going to secondary school)..
+Note, children leave after P6 if they do not intend going to secondary school.

 Teacher Housing Moves Ahead